 In order to arrive at a confidence level in the matters of the research question and the hypothesis the research was given to 3 different groups comprising founders, team members/ employees, and also Venture Capital / Funders to avoid bias.
 In the question besides the demographics detail the questionnaire was broken into 3 categories, one is to rate the current level of leadership, business discipline, and ethics of the Founder CEOs in a startup company.
 The second category of the questionnaire is designed to find out how the strength and weaknesses in leadership, business discipline, and ethics of founder CEOs contribute to the success and failure of startup a company.
-The third set of questions was to find out the current level of training done in a start-up company on leadership, business discipline, and ethics reduce the failure of a start-up.
+The third set of questions was to find out the current level of training done in a start-up company on leadership, business discipline, and ethics and to what extent training founders in leadership, business discipline, and ethics reduce the failure of a start-up.